Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes - Local News 8

 The earth on the church grounds appeared to have been recently moved so it is feasible that more bodies could be buried there.

-Ukrainian presidential adviser Oleksiy Arestovych on Sunday said reports emerging from towns in the Kyiv region revealed a “post-apocalyptic picture” of life under Russian occupation.
+Ukrainian presidential adviser Oleksiy Arestovych said Sunday that reports emerging from towns in the Kyiv region revealed a “post-apocalyptic picture” of life under Russian occupation.

 “This is a special appeal aimed at drawing the world’s attention to those war crimes, crimes against humanity, which were committed by Russian troops in Bucha, Irpin and Hostomel,” Arestovych said.
 “These are liberated cities, a picture from horror movies, a post-apocalyptic picture.”